luckypoem/moesocks/README.md

 There's a bug that prevents remote from working correctly.

-You should use the python implementation of [shadowsocks] on the remote server.
+You should use the original Python implementation of [shadowsocks] on the remote server.

 There is an earlier implementation of [shadowsocks in Haskell] by rnons that